Guarantees for Tuning the Step Size using a Learning-to-Learn Approach

-In the lower bound of $\E \ns{w_{t,\etatr}-w^*}$, $\Omega(1)$ hides no dependency on $\sigma.$ Note that in this case, the number of samples $n$ is smaller than $d$, so the least square problem is under-determined and the optimal training loss would go to 0 (there is always a way to simultaneously satisfy all $n$ equations).
-This is exactly what train-by-train would do \--- it will choose a large constant learning rate which guarantees the optimizer converges exponentially to the empirical risk minimizer (ERM).
+Note that in this case, the number of samples $n$ is smaller than $d$, so the least square problem is under-determined and the optimal training loss would go to 0 (there is always a way to simultaneously satisfy all $n$ equations).
+This is exactly what train-by-train would do---it will choose a large constant learning rate which guarantees the optimizer converges exponentially to the empirical risk minimizer (ERM)\footnote{In an under-determined problem, there are actually multiple ERM solutions.
+Here, we focus on the unique ERM solution in the span of training data.
+This is also the solution that GD converges to when the initialization is $0$.}.
 However, when the noise is large making the training loss go to 0 will overfit to the noise and hurt the generalization performance.
-Train-by-validation on the other hand will choose a smaller learning rate which allows it to leverage the information in the training samples without overfitting to noise.
-Theorem~\ref{thm:train_valid_GD} is proved in Appendix~\ref{sec:proofs_GD}.
+In contrast, train-by-validation will choose a smaller learning rate which allows it to leverage the signal in the training samples without overfitting to noise.

+We separately give a proof sketch for the train-by-train setting and train-by-validation setting in Section~\ref{sec:proof_sketch_train} and Section~\ref{sec:proof_sketch_valid}, respectively.
+The detailed proof of Theorem~\ref{thm:train_valid_GD} is deferred to Appendix~\ref{sec:proofs_GD}.
 We also prove similar results for SGD in Appendix~\ref{sec:proofs_SGD}

 We emphasize that neural networks are often over-parameterized, which corresponds to the case when $d > n$.
-Indeed \citet{liu2018accelerating} showed that variants of stochastic gradient descent can converge to the empirical risk minimizer with exponential rate in this case.
-Therefore in order to train neural networks, it is better to use train-by-validation.
+Therefore in order to train neural networks, it is usually better to use train-by-validation.
 On the other hand, we show when the number of samples is large ($n \gg d$), train-by-train can also perform well.

-\begin{restatable} {theorem}{thmLargeSample} Let $\hat{F}_{TbT(n)}(\eta)$ be as defined in Equation~\ref{eqn:train_GD}.
+\begin{restatable} {theorem}{thmLargeSample} Let $\hat{F}_{TbT(n)}(\eta)$ be as defined in Equation~\eqref{eqn:train_GD}.
 Assume noise level is a constant $c_1.$ Given any $1>\epsilon>0,$ assume training set size $n\geq \frac{cd}{\epsilon^2}\log(\frac{nm}{\epsilon d})$, unroll length $t\geq c_2\log(\frac{n}{\epsilon d})$, number of training tasks $m\geq \frac{c_3n^2}{\epsilon^4 d^2}\log(\frac{tnm}{\epsilon d})$ and dimension $d\geq c_4$ for certain constants $c,c_2,c_3,c_4.$ With probability at least $0.99$ in the sampling of training tasks, we have

 for all $\etatr\in\arg\min_{\eta\geq 0} \hat{F}_{TbT(n)}(\eta),$ where the expectation is taken over new tasks. \end{restatable}